March, 2016: THIS PAGE IS UNDER CONSTRUCTION. THANK YOU FOR YOUR PATIENCE!

-On September 8, the National Center joined with Easter Seals, the Disabled American Veterans, the Veterans of Foreign Wars, the American Legion, the Paralyzed Veterans of America, and the Viet Nam Veterans of America to host "Rural Communities: The Challenge of Meeting Veterans' Needs".
+The National Center joined with Easter Seals, the Disabled American Veterans, the Veterans of Foreign Wars, the American Legion, the Paralyzed Veterans of America, and the Viet Nam Veterans of America to host "Rural Communities: The Challenge of Meeting Veterans' Needs".
 Featuring keynote speaker, Congressman Michael Michaud, the event was held in the U.S. House.

-In June The National Center for Food and Agricultural Policy and the U.S.D.A.
+The National Center for Food and Agricultural Policy and the U.S.D.A.
 Economic Research Service jointly sponsored a workshop“Growing Up and Growing Old in Rural America."
 This research and policy workshop focused on the impacts of broad-based policy, including education policy and Social Security policy, on rural America.

-With funding support from the Howard G. Buffett Foundation, the National Center for Food and Agricultural Policy is building a comprehensive socioeconomic and demographic database pertinent to understanding the impact of public policy on rural communities of the United States.
+With funding support from the Howard G. Buffett Foundation, the National Center for Food and Agricultural Policy built a comprehensive socioeconomic and demographic database pertinent to understanding the impact of public policy on rural communities of the United States.
 The National Center uses this database for fiscal impact analyses to evaluate major policy proposals and their potential impacts on rural America.
 The purpose of such analyses is to inform the public policy-making process, with the ultimate goal of improved public policy and strengthened rural communities.
 The study of Social Security Policy and Rural Communities is the first comprehensive report based on the information in the database.

 With funding support from the Howard G. Buffett Foundation, the National Center for Food and Agricultural Policy conducted a study of the impacts of proposed modifications of Social Security policy for rural communities.
 A series of reports present the findings for i) a national summary by metropolitan, micropolitan, and rural countryside communities, ii) state summaries by metropolitan, micropolitan, and rural countryside communities, and iii) all counties of the U.S.